Noor Wali Mahsud appointed TTP head

 Some of the Pakistani Taliban learnt about his death on Friday but were strictly barred from sharing it with the media.
 However, their conversation was intercepted by the security agencies deployed on the Pakistan-Afghan border area, in which militants were reportedly heard lamenting the loss of their leader in the missile strike.

-According to the residents in Swat, Mullah Fazlullah had also done an ordinary job on a makeshift chairlift that used to cross people on River Swat.
+According to the residents in Swat, Maulana Fazlullah had also done an ordinary job on a makeshift chairlift that used to cross people on River Swat.

 Fazlullah had also studied in a madrassa run by Maulana Sufi Mohammad, leader of Tanzim Nifaze Shariat-e-Mohammadi, in Maidan, Dir district.